fbaltoumas/RTK-PRED/README.md

 Online version: http://bioinformatics.biol.uoa.gr/RTK-PRED/

 #### Requirements
-* **Operating System:** Any (tested in Linux, native Windows, Windows with WSL and Windows with Cygwin).
-MacOS, BSD and other Unix systems will probably work too, in a manner identical (or at least very similar) to Linux.
+* **Operating System:** Linux, Microsoft Windows (native, with Windows Subsystem for Linux (WSL) or Cygwin), Apple Mac OS.
+BSD and other Unix-based systems will probably work too, in a manner identical (or at least very similar) to Linux and Mac OS.
 * **Python 3** version **3.5** or higher
 * **HMMER** version **3.1b1** or higher
 * (*optional*) **Phobius** (alternatively, you can use the web version of Phobius using `-wp` or `--webphobius`, see below)